exasol/project-keeper/README.md

 mvn project-keeper:fix
 ```

-You can skip the execution of project-keeper by adding `-Dproject-keper.skip=true` to your maven command.
+You can skip the execution of project-keeper by adding `-Dproject-keeper.skip=true` to your maven command.

 ## Development